JosNicolai/ADS_Thesis/README.md

 Document_item_match.csv   -   This file contains every document and the items they are connected to.
 Read with pandas.

 DocumentsTexts.csv        -   This file contains the text from every document, which were converted from PDFs.
 Read with pandas.
+Download from https://drive.google.com/file/d/1ZlZzmcF5kk2HmMy1m7It8SRFBQ33yBKm/view?usp=sharing

-## The following files contain the code
+## The following files contain the code:

 Retrieving Meeting information.ipynb    -   This notebook file contains the code to convert the xml files to the above txt files.